scook12/starfire/README.md

 ## Status

-The framework is still a WIP, no usage or packages available yet.
+I don't intend to do any more real work beyond this initial sketch, it was mostly for figuring out what fun we could have with Starbeam's timeline, JSX, and a dream.
+Avoiding expensive diff operations and instead relying on Starbeam's reactive data types to entirely control your render cycle seems like an interesting way to simplify a lot of what frontend frameworks are trying to do.
+This little experiment did work -- you can write components as described, render them, and let Starfire's use of the Starbeam timeline handle the rest.
+But I do not see the codebase here as a viable starting point for a real framework.

-Starfire is an experimental framework built on new and experimental APIs, including TS decorators, reflect-metadata, and Starbeam.js.
-Using this for anything other than experimenting is not advisable.
+In otherwords, Starfire is an experimental framework built on new and experimental APIs, including TS decorators, reflect-metadata, and Starbeam.js.
+Using this for anything other than playing around or getting inspired is not advisable.

 ## Goals